nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

 * Libs\DynamicOpenVR.dll
 * Plugins\DynamicOpenVR.BeatSaber.dll
-* DynamicOpenVR\
+* DynamicOpenVR (the entire folder)
 * beatsaber.vrmanifest

 After you have deleted the above, restart SteamVR, go back to Manage Controller Settings for Beat Saber, and make sure that the "Default" option is selected (not "Custom").
+If controllers are not responsive in-game, go to the old binding UI (see step 6 of *Buttons and/or tracking aren't working properly* above) and make sure that your controllers are selected under "Current Controller" and that under "Current Binding" there is something along the lines of "Default bindings for legacy applications."
+If that's not the case, press the "View" button on the binding under "Default Bindings" (which should be "Default Bindings for Legacy Applications" or something similar) and press "Select this Binding" at the bottom of the screen that shows up.

 If you get an error saying something about the action manifest missing, double-check that you deleted **all** the files and folders listed above, and try following the steps below:

 1. Close SteamVR.
 2. Go to the `config` folder inside your Steam installation folder (usually `C:\Program Files (x86)\Steam`)